Mathics3/Mathics3-development-guide/docs/what-is-mathics.rst

 Determining when Something should be a Mathics3 Module
 +++++++++++++++++++++++++++++++++++++++++++++++++++++++

-Here are some reasons you would put something inside a Mathics3 Module instead of inside the Mathics3 core:
+Here are some reasons you would put something inside a Mathics3 Module instead of inside the Mathics3 Kernel:

 * If what you are doing requires a dependency on an OS library.
 NLP functions are like this.
-Putting NLP functions in a Mathics3 Module, reduces the dependencies of Mathics3 core and therefore makes it easier to install Mathics3 core and allow it to be available across more environments than if it had a lot of OS dependencies required.
+Putting NLP functions in a Mathics3 Module, reduces the dependencies of Mathics3 Kernel and therefore makes it easier to install Mathics3 Kernel and allow it to be available across more environments than if it had a lot of OS dependencies required.
 * If the feature is implemented using a package that can be thought of as one of alternative possibilities.
 For example, matplotlib